Click here for a PDF version of the Call for Papers

 In addition to the main real-time track (Track 1), submissions are also welcomed in the specialized areas of Cyber-Physical Systems, HW-SW integration and system level design, and Internet of Things (IoT).
 Together, these specialized areas comprise the CPS/HW-SW integration/IoT track (Track 2).
 To be in scope, all submissions must address some form of real-time requirements.
 Details of the tracks can be found below.

 All accepted papers will appear in the main program and proceedings.
 A selection of papers will receive recognition as outstanding papers, and will be highlighted as such in the proceedings.
 Best paper and best student paper awards will be presented at the conference, along with an award for the best presentation.
 Authors of outstanding papers will be invited to submit an extended version of their work to a special issue of a journal.
+(Note that submissions are eligible for the best student paper award provided that the first author is a student as of the submission deadline).

 Click here to go to the submissions page.